selcukmart/FormGenerator/Wiki/Data.md

 ```

-The above code corresponds to 0 option value in the values given in the key_value_array part. manual value entry
+The above code corresponds to 0 option value in the values given in the key_label_array part. manual value entry
-key_value_array is used when necessary.
+key_label_array is used when necessary.